oddrealm/modding/README.md

 Here's the link: https://discord.gg/6bw3k6w
 Please come join us and feel free to ping me there with questions or feedback.

+PART IV: BUILDING MULTIPLE MODS SEPARATELY
+Let's say you have followed the steps in Part I for two mod packs (profiles & groups) and you want to build them out, but keep them separate so in-game you can choose between the two:
+1. With the AddressablesGroups window open, select the profile for the new mod you want to build.
+   This will determine which folder to create in the Mods folder.
+2. Select which groups are built into the mod (profile).
+   Do this by selecting the groups you don't want to build, and (in the inspector window) disable the toggle named IncludeInBuild under the Advanced Options section.
+   Then, for the groups you want to include, enable the toggle name IncludeInBuild.
+3. Follow the same build steps in Part I.
+   If you build two profiles correctly, you should see two separate mod folders in the Mods folder.
+   And, in-game, there will be two options to enable/disable in the mod pop-up window.

 </pre>